navirobayo/Conejoz/README.md

 # Welcome to Conejoz, your digital dream journal.

-Created for dreamers by dreamers.

-Conejoz is an easy and effective way to document and explore your dreams.
+Conejoz is a beautiful and effective way to document and explore your dreams

-This Mobile and Web Application is designed so it can be used as a modern yet simple creative tool.
+This Mobile and Web Application is designed so it can be used as a modern yet simple creative tool

 Created with Flutter and powered by Firebase all your information linked directly to the cloud.
-Dream anywhere.
+Dream anywhere

 ## Features: